WWE News: Jeff And Matt Hardy Proud To Be Home In The WWE

 When the Hardy Boyz left Impact Wrestling following a contract dispute, they went to Ring of Honor.
 While Ring of Honor and Impact Wrestling had worked a possible match between Impact Wrestling tag team champions Hardy Boyz and Ring of Honor champions The Young Bucks, things went sour when the Hardy’s left Impact Wrestling.

 Impact Wrestling sent a cease and desist letter to both Ring of Honor and the PPV affiliates.
 This caused one PPV company to drop the Ring of Honor PPV.
-Jeff and Matt Hardy still showed up and wrestled but they held back much of the mannerisms of the Broken Matt Hardy gimmick so Ring of Honor would not face legal troubles.
+Jeff and Matt Hardy still showed up and wrestled, but they held back much of the mannerisms of the Broken Matt Hardy gimmick so Ring of Honor would not face legal troubles.

 That is probably why Jeff Hardy said in an interview last week that they were not re-signing with the WWE and would not leave the indie scene until the end of the summer.
 That made the return of Jeff and Matt Hardy such a surprise when they came out at WrestleMania 33 and likely kept Impact Wrestling from trying to disrupt their debut.

-Tonight, the Hardy Boyz will make their return on Monday Night Raw as the new tag team champions and it will be interesting to see what they do on the show.
+Tonight, the Hardy Boyz will make their return on Monday Night Raw as the new tag team champions, and it will be interesting to see what they do on the show.
 It is unlikely that the WWE will want them to use the Broken Matt gimmick unless a deal has already been worked out to block out Impact Wrestling.

 However, that gimmick is what made Matt Hardy relevant once again and made the Hardy Boyz one of the most exciting tag teams of 2016.
 They can still go hard in the ring, and came off a Ring of Honor match the day before WrestleMania where they beat their bodies up fiercely against the Young Bucks.